Tropical cyclone: Factors

-Vertical wind shear negatively affects tropical cyclone intensification by displacing moisture and heat from a system's center.
+Vertical wind shear decreases tropical cyclone predicability, with storms exhibiting wide range of responses in the presence of shear.
+Wind shear often negatively affects tropical cyclone intensification by displacing moisture and heat from a system's center.
 Low levels of vertical wind shear are most optimal for strengthening, while stronger wind shear induces weakening.
 Dry air entraining into a tropical cyclone's core has a negative effect on its development and intensity by diminishing atmospheric convection and introducing asymmetries in the storm's structure.
 Symmetric, strong outflow leads to a faster rate of intensification than observed in other systems by mitigating local wind shear.
 Weakening outflow is associated with the weakening of rainbands within a tropical cyclone.
+Tropical cyclones may still intensify, even rapidly, in the presence of moderate or strong wind shear depending on the evolution and structure of the storm's convection.

 The size of tropical cyclones plays a role in how quickly they intensify.
 Smaller tropical cyclones are more prone to rapid intensification than larger ones.
 The Fujiwhara effect, which involves interaction between two tropical cyclones, can weaken and ultimately result in the dissipation of the weaker of two tropical cyclones by reducing the organization of the system's convection and imparting horizontal wind shear.
 Tropical cyclones typically weaken while situated over a landmass because conditions are often unfavorable as a result of the lack of oceanic forcing.
 The Brown ocean effect can allow a tropical cyclone to maintain or increase its intensity following landfall, in cases where there has been copious rainfall, through the release of latent heat from the saturated soil.
-Orographic lift can cause an significant increase in the intensity of the convection of a tropical cyclone when its eye moves over a mountain, breaking the capped boundary layer that had been restraining it.
+Orographic lift can cause a significant increase in the intensity of the convection of a tropical cyclone when its eye moves over a mountain, breaking the capped boundary layer that had been restraining it.
 Jet streams can both enhance and inhibit tropical cyclone intensity by influencing the storm's outflow as well as vertical wind shear.